 There is an increased risk of pelvic infections, particularly for women who have more than one sexual partner.

 Yes.
 Once an intrauterine device is removed, your ability to get pregnant returns rapidly.
 It is possible to get pregnant as early as a month after the intrauterine device is removed.

-How Much Does a Intrauterine Device Cost?
+How Much Does an IUD Cost?

 The intrauterine system does NOT provide protection against the transmission of sexually transmitted diseases.

 What are the Pros & Cons of an Intrauterine Device?

 - Allows for sexual spontaneity